-- [30] In my opinion the mere fact that different amounts were declared to HMRC and to UKVI did not constitute a sufficient basis for the conclusion that the petitioner had acted dishonestly and that it was accordingly undesirable to grant him permission to remain.
+[30] In my opinion the mere fact that different amounts were declared to HMRC and to UKVI for one particular period did not constitute a sufficient basis for the conclusion that the petitioner had acted dishonestly and that it was accordingly undesirable to grant him permission to remain.
 The letter does not contain any indication that the respondent addressed her mind to the question whether the discrepancy indicated inadvertence on the one hand or intentional wrongdoing on the other.
 No reason is given for the conclusion that there was a deliberate under-statement or over-statement of income in one or other of the declarations.
-In the circumstances of the present case, one would have expected the respondent to explain why an inference of dishonesty was to be drawn despite not having afforded the petitioner an opportunity to explain how it came about that he declared such small amounts of self-employed income by comparison with the amounts declared to UKVI and subsequently to HMRC when the amendments were submitted. - [31] The fact that the petitioner was assessed as credible following an interview at which the discrepancy was not put to him reinforced the need for a balanced assessment in the light of all of the evidence, including any explanation offered by the petitioner.
-The respondent was not, of course, bound to accept any such explanation as plausible or satisfactory.
+Although the petitioner had earnings from self-employment in other years, nothing is said about these.
+The discrepancy is relatively modest.
+The subsequent correction took place at the time of submission of a tax return and not at the same time as the application for ILR.
+[31] In the circumstances of the present case, one would have expected the respondent to explain why an inference of dishonesty was to be drawn despite these factors and the petitioner's statement that the under-declaration had been due to oversight.
+The respondent was not, of course, bound to accept that statement as plausible or satisfactory.
 But the difficulty with the decision letter is that it does not demonstrate that any consideration was given to these matters at all.
+It is further vitiated by the reference to an error by an accountant: no such excuse had been put forward by the petitioner and there is nothing in the papers to indicate that an accountant was involved in the submission of the incorrect return.
 In the absence of any assessment of whether there was evidence of deliberate misdeclaration as opposed to innocent error, the decision was, in my opinion, unreasonable according to Wednesbury principles.
-It must therefore be reduced. - [32] It remains to consider whether the respondent's separate decision under paragraph 245CD that the petitioner had insufficient points to qualify for ILR can stand.
+It must therefore be reduced.

+[32] It remains to consider whether the respondent's separate decision under paragraph 245CD that the petitioner had insufficient points to qualify for ILR can stand.
 In my opinion it cannot.
-As the petitioner submitted, the respondent's conclusion that she could not be satisfied that the figures submitted by the petitioner in respect of both previous years' earnings and his total earnings for the year to 31 January 2016 were genuine was based upon suspicions created by the discrepancy between his declarations in those earlier years.
+As the petitioner submitted, the respondent's conclusion that she could not be satisfied that the figures submitted by the petitioner in respect of his previous earnings from self-employment were genuine was based upon suspicions created by the discrepancy between his declarations in an earlier year.
 The decision under paragraph 245CD is also therefore vitiated by the respondent's failure to consider whether that discrepancy could be explained in a way which did not cast doubt upon the genuineness of the figures submitted in the petitioner's ILR application.
 Accordingly it too must be set aside.